masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

    given for *totaltimeout*, instead the scheduler is interrupted when it has run for *totaltimeout* instructions.

+   This function can be called from any tasklet.
+When called without arguments, the calls nest so that the innermost call will return once the run-queue is emptied.
+Calls with a *timeout* argument however stack so that only the first one has any effect.
+Subsequent calls with *timeout* behave as though timeout were omitted.
+This allows a stackless application to be monitored on the outside without the inner application modifying the outer behaviour.

    .. note::

       The most common use of this function is to call it either without